miztiik/mongodb-to-dynamodb/README.md

          - `AmazonDMSVPCManagementRole`
          - `AmazonDMSCloudWatchLogsRole`
          - Role `dms-dynamodb-role` to interact with DynamoDB Service
+           - As this is a demo, I have given full permissions for Dynamo - Consider restricting the permissions for _production_ use.
       1. SSH KeyPair using a custom cfn resource
          - _This resource is currently not used.
 The intial idea was to use the SSH Keypair to administer the source mongodb on EC2.
 [SSM Session Manager](https://www.youtube.com/watch?v=-ASMtZBrx-k) does the same job admirably._